molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 The `.spec.ts` files represent the tests.
 Typically, one `.spec.ts` file contains at least one Jasmine test suite (more on that later).
 The files are co-located with the implementation code.
 In our example application, the `CounterService` is located in `src/app/services/counter.service.ts`.
 The corresponding test file sits in `src/app/services/counter.service.spec.ts`.
 This is an Angular convention, not a technical necessity, and we are going to stick to it.

-Second, `ng test` starts Karma, the test runner.
-Karma starts a development server that serves the JavaScript bundles compiled by Webpack.
-Then, it launches one or more browsers.
+Second, `ng test` launches Karma, the test runner.
+Karma starts a development server at `http://localhost:9876/` that serves the JavaScript bundles compiled by Webpack.

-The Angular CLI `ng`

-ng
-ng create
-ng test
+Karma launches one or more browsers.
+The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
+Per default, Chrome is started.
+In Karma’s configuration file, `karma.conf.js`, you can add more browser launchers for your target browsers.
+All widely-used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.

+The launched browser opens `http://localhost:9876/`.
+As mentioned, this site serves the test runner and the test bundle.
+The tests start immediately.
+You can track the progress and reads the results in the browser and on the console.

+TODO

+46 specs, 0 failures, randomized with seed 72262
+finished in 0.399s

+Chrome 84.0.4147.105 (Mac OS 10.15.6): Executed 46 of 46 SUCCESS (0.4 secs / 0.334 secs)
+TOTAL: 46 SUCCESS

+Webpack watches for file changes, both on the `.spec.ts` files and file imported by them.
+When you on the implementation or the test code and save the files in your editor, Webpack automatically recompiles the bundle and pushes it to the open browsers.
+All tests will be restarted.

+This feedback cycle allows us to work on the implementation and test code side-by-side. test-driven development red-green cycle

 ng e2e

 karma.conf.js